lukenoaa/noaa-omics-primers/README.md

 - `pcr_primer_name_[forward|reverse]`: Standardized primer name, using original name but adding the name of the target gene, target subfragment (if applicable), and in some cases author information.
 - `pcr_primer_reference_[forward|reverse]`: Link to original publication (DOI if available) of primer.

-## Assay metadata
+## Assay Preps

-The assay metadata contains additional fields whose values can vary from lab to lab.
+An assay prep contains additional fields whose values can vary from lab to lab.
 This metadata should be contained in a protocol available online, with the DOI in the field `nucl_acid_amp`.
 This DOI should be a Zenodo DOI of a BeBOP-formatted protocol, a protocols.io DOI, or some other stable DOI or URL of the protocol.

 - `nucl_acid_amp`: Link to assay protocol.
 Example: https://doi.org/10.5281/zenodo.15636182
 - `thermocycler`